Tutorials Tonight

 This ul element will be the main element any list element (li) will represent a student and their marks and will be created dynamically.

-Now we can create a for loop that will iterate over the data.result array and create a li element for each student and set innerHTML of the li element to the student name.
+Now we can create a for loop that will iterate over the data.result array and create a li element for each student and sets the innerHTML of the li element to the student name.

 for(let i = 0; i < data.result.length; i++) {